trygvrad/DF-XRM_viz/README.md

 # DF-XRM_viz
-Visualization of DF-XRM, made to be hosted at https://df-xrm-vis.herokuapp.com/
+Visualization of DF-XRM, made to be hosted at https://trygvrad-df-xrm-viz-df-xrm-vis-streamlit-91mzhk.streamlit.app/

 You may run a standalone version by using streamlit locally by calling
 ```
 streamlit run DF-XRM_vis_streamlit.py
 ```
-or run the jupyter example in a jupyter notebook.
+or run the jupyter example.

 # Usage